andrastantos/anachron/docs/cpu/system.rst

 If SCHEDULER-mode goes through the MMU, the following process works: on reset, we start in SCHEDULER mode, at (logical) address 0.
 This generates a TLB mis-compare upon address translation.
 The MMU page table address is also set to 0, so the first entry of the top-level page table is loaded from physical address 0.
 Based on that, the second-level (if that's how it is set up) page table entry is also loaded, from whatever address (say 4096).
 At this point the physical address for the first instruction can be determined (say 8192) and the fetch can progress.

-If SCHEDULE-mode uses physical addresses, the MMU is not involved, so we can still simply start executing from address 0.
+If SCHEDULER-mode uses physical addresses, the MMU is not involved, so we can still simply start executing from address 0.
 Even though the MMU top level page table also points to address 0, that only starts playing a role when we enter TASK mode.
 So, boot code simply need to make sure to set up the MMU properly before exiting to the first task.

 The end result is that we can boot the machine with all registers defaulting to 0.